marykevdwalt/marykevdwalt.github.io/content/home/teaching.md

 weight = 10
 +++

-In Fall 2016 at Vanderbilt University, I am teaching:
+In Spring 2017 at Vanderbilt University, I am teaching:

 - Math2410: Methods of Linear Algebra
+- Math3620: Introduction to Numerical Mathematics

 Courses I have previously taught (as primary instructor):